Key air monitors offline after Laura hits Louisiana gas hub

 “EPA stands ready to assist states and local governments who need help, and have already done so following Hurricane Laura,” Hewitt said in an email.

+Texas also has asked the EPA to deploy a monitoring plane over Port Arthur, where the aircraft will collect infrared images and air readings to help track any damage and releases from the storm damage.

-“Information will be provided to the public as it becomes available which follows our standard procedures,” he said.
+“Information will be provided to the public as it becomes available which follows our standard procedures,” the EPA spokesman said.

-A spokeswoman for the Louisiana governor did not immediately respond to requests for comment Sunday.

 By Saturday, EPA contractors had left the area of the chlorine plant fire, said Langley, the Louisiana environmental spokesman.
 An environmental consulting firm would continue to do all air monitoring, he said.

-Note: This story has been corrected to reflect that the name of the Louisiana environmental group is the Louisiana Bucket Brigade, not The Bucket Brigades.